Get the ArenaCoach Desktop App

 Is Fire Mage good in Midnight Season 1?

-Fire Mage is A tier in Solo Shuffle with a 56.5% win rate at 1,845+ rating.
-It is a strong, above-average performer in the current meta.
+Fire Mage is B tier in Solo Shuffle with a 51.3% round win rate this season.
+It is a middle-of-the-pack option in the current meta.

 What is the stat priority for Fire Mage in PvP?